SeniorGroup-22-23/Wing/Backend/README.md

 This document sets up the development environment to run and contribute to the backend of Wing.

 # Running the Backend Locally
+cd into project directory and from termnial >
+`swift run`

+Open project in xcode and press play button (build takes some time)

 ## Common Errors